dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 issue found during loading.
 There is also an overload that accepts a single argument `chain` for when you don't care if there are any errors.
 Either method always succeeds, even if the unmanaged chain doesn't match exactly - for example it is shorter or longer than the chain being loaded, or if the managed chain has different structure types in any of the positions.
-Any structure type in the expected position will always be loaded into the new `ManagedChain`.
+Any structure type in the expected position will always be loaded into the new `Chain`.

 ```csharp
 var indexingFeatures = new PhysicalDeviceDescriptorIndexingFeatures